XaF/TraktForVLC/README.md

-StartWatching = 30          # Time (sec) before considering a video is currently watched ScrobbleMovie = Yes         # Whether or not TraktForVLC will automatically scrobble movies ScrobbleTV = Yes            # Whether or not TraktForVLC will automatically scrobble tv shows
+StartWatching = 30          # Time (sec) before considering a video is currently watched ScrobbleMovie = Yes         # Whether or not TraktForVLC will automatically scrobble movies ScrobbleTV = Yes            # Whether or not TraktForVLC will automatically scrobble tv shows WatchingMovie = Yes         # Whether or not movies will be marked as being watched WatchingTV = Yes            # Whether or not tv shows will be marked as being watched
 ```
 This is the script-specific configuration, the time between each loop of
 work, the time before considering you're effectively watching a video, and